MyreMylar/pygame_gui/docs/source/theme_reference/theme_tooltip.rst

 UITooltip Theming Parameters
 =============================

-The UIToolTip theming block id is 'tool_tip'.
+The :class:`UIToolTip <.UIToolTip>` theming block id is 'tool_tip'.
 But it currently supports no specific theming parameters of it's own.

-Important Note
+Sub-elements
 --------------

-The UIToolTip contains a UITextBox so the :ref:`theme-text-box` can also be included in your tool_tip block to style it.
+The :class:`UIToolTip <.UIToolTip>` contains a :class:`UITextBox <.UITextBox>` so you can use the block ID 'tool_tip.text_box' to start styling it.

+There is more information on theming the text box at :ref:`theme-text-box`.

 Example
 -------